oh2lre/DXrele/README.md

 'if dxcall[:2] == "DL" or call[:2] == "DL" or dxcall[:2] == "JA" or
 call[:2] == "JA" or dxcall[:2] == "JR" or call[:2] == "JR":'

+By the way, if you want to see DXrele in action, come an join the channel #ohdxhf @ IRCnet and stay there some time.
+The channel bot spots Scandinavian infos.